Frank Masley: Athletic career

-Frank Masley started his Luge career in the 1970s.
+Frank Masley started his luge career in the 1970s.
 During his career, he would compete in 3 winter Olympics, and collect 10 US titles in both singles and double luge events.
 Frank was the 1980, 1983, and 1984 doubles luge champion with his sliding partner, Raymond Bateman.
 He was the first Olympic flag-bearer in USA Luge history in the opening ceremonies of the 1984 Winter Olympic games.

+In 1997 Masley was inducted into the Delaware Sports Hall of Fame.

-Frank Masley was an incredible competitor and teammate.
-His contributions and athleticism would make him the first inductee to the Luge Hall of Fame.
+Frank Masley was also chosen as the first inductee to USA Luge's Hall of Fame.

 Awards Named After

 Two Awards were created in memory of Frank.